-The Most Common Reasons to Remove RimSavers
+The Most Common Reasons To Remove RimSavers

 There are several reasons to remove RimSavers from your wheels.
 Most commonly, people remove these wheel protectors from their wheels because they’re:

-- Replacing their tires
+- Replacing tires

 - Replacing a single RimSaver that became damaged while protecting a rim

 Whatever your reason, this tutorial will help you remove your RimSavers in a safe and efficient way.

 The removal process is quite straightforward:

 - Carefully peel the RimSaver off the wheel

 - Remove the adhesive off the wheel (without scratching it)